jstedfast/MimeKit/README.md

 Now that I typically find myself working in C# rather than lower level languages like C, I decided to begin writing a new parser in C# which would not depend on GMime.
-This would also allow me to have more flexibility in that I'd be able use Generics and create a more .NET-compliant API.
+This would also allow me to have more flexibility in that I'd be able to use Generics and create a more .NET-compliant API.

 ## Performance